 Pest Control: Woodworm

-If you locate a woodworm issue then there may be a requirement to carry out a woodworm treatment.
-We carry out an initial survey for woodworm treatment to identify the extent of the problem.
+If you believe you have a woodworm infestation on your property, then you need to contact the professionals at Pest-Tech immediately.
+We carry out an initial survey for woodworm treatment to identify the extent of the problem and then suggest the best treatment option.

 What You Need to Know About Woodworm